MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/05-create-dax-calculations-in-power-bi-desktop-advanced.md

 1. If you intend to start the next lab, leave Power BI Desktop open.

-*You’ll create a report based on the data model in the **Design a Report in Power BI Desktop, Part 1** lab.*
+*You’ll create a report based on the data model in the **Design a Report in Power BI Desktop** lab.*